 All lessons will have clear learning objectives, which are shared and reviewed with pupils.

-Homework will be set on a weekly basis and will build on that week’s lesson objectives.

-Homework will take a variety of formats, including written tasks, researching, sketching and drawing, gathering materials, and games.

 Assessment and reporting

 Pupils will be assessed and their progression recorded in line with the school’s Primary Assessment Policy.

 Pupils aged between two and three will be assessed in accordance with the ‘Statutory framework for the early years foundation stage’, in order to identify a pupil’s strengths and identify areas where progress is less than expected.